 Mobile Order at Quick Serve Restaurants

-Quite possibly the easiest, yet most overlooked, way to save time at Disney is by mobile ordering!
+Quite possibly the easiest, yet most overlooked, way to save time at Disney is to mobile order your food at Disney!
 Not sure how it works?
 No problem, we have you covered here.
 While not all quick-serve restaurants have mobile orders, whenever eating at one that does, we highly recommend it.
 Order from your phone, pick up when you’re ready and avoid those long food lines.
-A word of caution; be prepared to get dirty looks from fellow diners who simply don’t know the system.
-You know they look similar to the looks we all got used to when we used FastPasses in the days before magic bands were a thing.

 Don’t Use Disney Transportation

 Ok, I’m sure we’ll get some resistance on this one, but hear me out.
 Yes, we know Disney transportation is free.
 But if time is money, then it’s a “free” perk that you’re way overpaying for.
 As nice as it is to know that you can take Disney’s transportation for free anywhere on the property, it’s a huge time suck.
 We have waited over an hour just for buses to arrive, and that’s not including travel time or the oh-so-charming traffic that exists in Orlando, Florida.
 We have almost missed flights, and have missed dinner reservations, and Bibbidi Bobbidi Boutique appointments waiting on Disney transportation.
 And when the monorail breaks(which, let’s be honest guys, is A LOT) may the odds be in your favor, because the rowdy crowds turn into a scene reminiscent of The Hunger Games.
 If you’re not in a hurry, Disney transportation will be just fine.
 But if you’re trying to save time, we recommend having a car or using a ride share service, like Lyft, Uber, or the Minnie Vans.
 There are of course times when Disney Transportation is a time-saver, like using the Magical Express from the airport so you don’t need to wait on bags or a car.
 So take this with a grain of salt, and may the odds ever be in your favor.